zelanko/sql-docs.fr-fr/docs/analytics-platform-system/create-ssis-script-task-using-pdw-destination-adapter.md

 ---
-title: Créer une tâche de script avec l’adaptateur de destination SSIS PDW | Microsoft Docs
+title: Créer une tâche de script avec l’adaptateur de destination SSIS PDW
 desciption: This Integration Services (SSIS) package script code is a code example for using the SSIS PDW destination adaptor.
 The Integration Services Script Task allows you to perform virtually any operation that can be accomplished in a .Net application within the context of an SSIS control flow.
 author: mzaman1
 ms.prod: sql